saienduri/vllm-docs/README.md

 ## Pull latest Docker

-The Docker images are available in [Docker HUB](https://hub.docker.com/repository/docker/powderluv/vllm_dev_channel/general)

-You can pull the image with `docker pull powderluv/vllm_dev_channel`
+You can pull the image with `docker pull ghcr.io/saienduri/vllm:20241004`

 ### What is New